Britain losing battle against internet crime, lawmakers say

 "You can steal more on the Internet than you can by robbing a bank and online criminals in 25 countries have chosen the UK as their number one target."

-The committee expressed concern that Britain was isolating itself by deciding to opt out of many EU-wide justice measures, but also criticised individual EU members for not doing enough to stop attacks.
+The committee expressed concern that Britain was isolating itself by deciding to opt out of many EU-wide justice measures, but also criticized individual EU members for not doing enough to stop attacks.